fervidus/rancher/README.md

 * Dependencies that your module automatically installs.
 * Warnings or other important notices.

-### Setup Requirements **OPTIONAL**

-If your module requires anything extra before setting up (pluginsync enabled, another module, etc.), mention it here.

-If your most recent release breaks compatibility or requires particular steps for upgrading, you might want to include an additional "Upgrading" section here.

 ### Beginning with rancher

 The very basic steps needed for a user to get the module up and running.
 This can include setup steps, if necessary, or it can be an example of the most basic use of the module.